Bakuriu/feanor-csv/README.md

 You can define an expression that can merge values of two different expressions using the `+` operator.

-For example `#int + #float` is an expression that evaluates to the sum of a random integer and a random float.
+For example `%int + %float` is an expression that evaluates to the sum of a random integer and a random float.

 ## Examples